 A Note from Our Director:

-Our cluster is comprised of three unique sectors – rail, road, and aerospace so let’s take a look at how each has fared and recap some of the biggest happenings this year.
+Our cluster is comprised of three unique sectors – rail, road, and aerospace so, as we have done in the past, let’s take a look at how each has fared and recap some of the biggest happenings this year.

 As New York State and other states across the nation continue to move toward electrifying their transit fleets and employing new green technologies, Plattsburgh has quickly established itself as a hub for hybrid and fully-electric transit bus manufacturing thanks to the commitment and investment of Nova Bus and their power propulsion partners at BAE Systems.

-In March, Nova Bus received their first U.S. order for their long-range, fully-electric transit bus model the LFSe+.
-This order from the Milwaukee County Transit System for fifteen electric LFSe+ buses are to be produced at Nova’s Plattsburgh facility.
-This order was quickly followed by another order for three (3) LFSe+ model buses from the San Francisco Municipal Transportation Agency (SMFTA).
+In March 2021, Nova Bus received their first U.S. order for 15 of their fully-electric, LFSe+ buses from Milwaukee County Transit System (MCTS), quickly followed by another 3 from the San Francisco Municipal Transportation Agency (SFMTA).
 These orders, while they may appear small in size, are very large in impact as communities who may have otherwise never worked with Nova Bus, like San Francisco, now get to experience their technology first-hand.

 These U.S. orders, in addition to other large orders being placed/built in Canada, are just the beginning.
 We anticipate even more U.S. orders for the LFSe+ to be announced in the not-too-distant future and these will keep Nova’s Plattsburgh plant and many local suppliers busy for years to come.